HumanAccess/Project-theme/README.md

 ---
-Title: "Project"
+Title: "Project Theme"
 Description: "Variables and styles for website theme design"
 Version: "1.0"
 Author: "Phil Brown"
 Email: "phil@humanaccess.com.au"
 ---

-# Project
+# Project Theme

+Still under development, this is [Project](https://github.com/HumanAccess/Project) rebuilt using Dart-Sass and slightly restructured to make it more practical to use for theme design.

-Simple CSS variables and baseline property styles designed to be used as starter CSS for website design.
-Includes the assets for the Libre Franklin font family used, and styles and JS for a manual color scheme switching button.
+It contains the same elements with a few extras and includes the assets for the Libre Franklin font family, plus the styles and script for the manual color scheme switching button.

 *Variables*

+- Font families
-- Font families and sizes
+- Static and fluid font sizes
-- Mono and primary colors
+- HSL mono and primary colors
-- Light/dark color schemes
+- Light and dark color schemes
 - Gradients and shadows

 *Styles*

-- HTML and body
+- Globals
 - Typography
-- Forms and buttons
+- Forms
+- Buttons
 - Tables

 *Utilities*

-- Mini CSS grid
+- CSS grid
 - SVG icons
+- Containers
+- Cards
-- Custom buttons
+- Accordions
-- Text and spacing
+- Type, lists and spacing